Office Staff

 Alaska Operations

 Willi has been climbing, guiding and teaching for the past quarter century.
 Willi is considered one of the premier instructors in America and his students have had outstanding success in reaching personal goals.
 He has amassed hundreds of ascents (many while guiding) in Washington, Canada and Alaska.
 Willi is an AMGA Certified Alpine Guide and in the past was responsible for training and certifying new guides, and accrediting guide services.
-Fluent in Spanish and well versed in South American culture he has an outstanding reputation for leading safe and successful trips.
+Fluent in Spanish and well versed in South American culture he has an outstanding reputation for leading risk cognizant and successful trips.
 Needless to say, Willi has developed quite a following and has led climbs to Mt.
 Sajama, Cho-Oyu, Pumori, Island & Mera Peak and multiple guided ascents of Denali and in Mexico, Ecuador, Peru and Bolivia.
 Willi has led over thirty climbs to the summit of Aconcagua and is considered one of the world’s leading climbing and logistical experts in the region.
 Willi also bears the responsibility of training new guides on climbs around the world.
 Willi led our 2000 Everest, Vinson, Aconcagua, Denali and Kilimanjaro expeditions.
 Willi is the consummate mountain guide and one of the most respected mountaineers in America.
 Most recently Willi led our 2002 & 2003 Mt.
 Everest expeditions that put 31 climbers on the summit!
 Most recently, Willi competed on the National Geographic Channel’s “Ultimate Survival Alaska”.

 Dr. Alan Oram